facebook/react/packages/eslint-plugin-react-hooks/README.md

 ## Advanced Configuration

-`exhaustive-deps` can be configured to validate dependencies of custom Hooks with the `additionalHooks` option.
+`exhaustive-deps` can be configured to validate dependencies of custom Hooks with the `additionalHooks` or `ignoreUseEffect` options.
 This option accepts a regex to match the names of custom Hooks that have dependencies.

 ```js